 The Flavor Notes: Store-bought barley also "retains much of the distinctive earthy flavor of unprocessed barley," making it an ideal grain to add to a salad.

 The Recipe: When you feel like your diet has been lacking fiber, go get some barley pearls and consider making this three-grain salad from Spoon Fork Bacon.
-The purple kale and light lemon vinaigrette dressing ensure that you feel satisfied without veering from a heart-healthy diet (looking at you, Dad).
+The purple kale and light lemon vinaigrette dressing ensures that you feel satisfied without veering from a heart-healthy diet (looking at you, Dad).

 The Grain Spotlight: Brown Rice